-In defence, an alleged infringer can deny infringement or rely on invalidity of the patent.
-They may rely on any one of the grounds set out in Section 61 of the Patents Act 57 of 1978 and/or on use prior to the priority date of the patent in question i.e. the so called “Gillette Defence”.
+In defence, an alleged infringer can deny infringement or rely on the invalidity of the patent.
+They may rely on any one of the grounds set out in Section 61 of the Patents Act 57 of 1978 and/or on use prior to the priority date of the patent in question i.e. the so-called “Gillette Defence”.

 Furthermore, an infringer can counterclaim that the patent in question is invalid and request the Commissioner of Patents to revoke a granted patent.

 The patentee may, where there is subject matter in the patent which could form the basis for a valid patent, apply to the Commissioner for leave to amend the patent.
 Resulting in the scope of the patent being reduced but the amended patent remaining valid.
 This may or may not get the infringer off the hook as the amended patent may still be infringing.

 1.2 Time and Cost Factors Involved with Litigation